asarandi/darkly/submit/07_page_signin/resources/readme.md

 however, because we're doing sql injection, we must use `union` and get the database names via `select`

-we can the database names from `information_schema.schemata`
+we can get the database names from `information_schema.schemata`

 to see all available columns in schemata we can do `select * from information_schema.schemata`